 Your dog may not be aware that they are 'leaking' or may purposely seek out places to void in the house, unaware that this is not normal behavior.

 A dog with cognitive dysfunction often will not seek out human companionship, sometimes walking away while being petted.
 Also noted behavior is no longer greets family members upon arrival.Continue to 5 of 9 below.

 Barking for No Reason

 This may be because they no longer recognize family members or because they are "lost" in the yard or behind a door.
 There is an element of general confusion too, which could cause barking, especially at night.

 08 of 09

 The first thing to rule out here is hearing loss, which is quite common in senior dogs.
 In the case of cognitive dysfunction, the dog cannot process the command and act on it as before.
 The dog may even be confused about his or her name when called.Continue to 9 of 9 below.

 09 of 09

-Keep a log of what behaviors you have noticed, the timeframe or how often you notice these behaviors and make an appointment with your veterinarian to discuss.
+Keep a log of what behaviors you have noticed, including timeframes and how often you notice these behaviors, and make an appointment with your veterinarian to discuss.
 As noted above, the first step for any behavior problem is to rule out any medical causes first.